-But resolution by circulation cannot be made to fill casual vacancy of directors or to make calls on shares or obtain sanction to any contract in which any director has direct or indirect interest or to appoint a managing director or to invest company’s fund or to approve the appointment of a manger in more than two companies.
+But resolution by circulation cannot be made to fill the casual vacancy of directors or to make calls on shares or obtain sanction to any contract in which any director has a direct or indirect interest or to appoint a managing director or to invest company’s fund or to approve the appointment of a manager in more than two companies.

-The companies Act 1994, provides that where by any provisions contained in the Act or in the Articles of Association, special notice is required of any resolution, notice of the intention to move the resolution shall be given to the company not less than 14 days before the meeting at which it is to be moved.
+The companies Act 1994, provides that whereby any provisions contained in the Act or in the Articles of Association, special notice is required of any resolution, a notice of the intention to move the resolution shall be given to the company not less than 14 days before the meeting at which it is to be moved.

 The companies Act adds that the company shall, immediately after the notice of intention to move any such resolution has been received by it, give its members notice of the resolution in the same manner as it gives notice of the meeting either by advertisement in a newspaper having an appropriate circulation or in any other mode allowed by the Articles not less than 7 days before the meeting.

 The following are the resolutions, requiring such special notice as per the Companies Act, 1994.

 - The resolution that the retiring auditors shall not be re-appointed.

 - Resolution of the appointment of an auditor other than the retiring auditor.